Rotational spectra of isotopic species of methyl cyanide, CH$_3$CN, in their ground vibrational states up to terahertz frequencies: Conclusion

 Transitions of the even rarer isotopomers containing $^{15}$N and one $^{13}$C may be observable also, but chance of significant overlap are even higher and the chances to observe these species in space seem vanishingly low.

-Predictions of the rotational spectra of the isotopologs studied in the course of the present investigation will be available in the catalog section\footnote{website: http://www.astro.uni-koeln.de/cdms/entries/, see also http://www.astro.uni-koeln.de/cdms/catalog/} of the Cologne Database for Molecular Spectroscopy\footnote{website: http://www.astro.uni-koeln.de/cdms/} \citep{CDMS_1,CDMS_2}.
+Predictions of the rotational spectra of the isotopologs studied in the course of the present investigation will be available in the catalog section\footnote{website: https://cdms.astro.uni-koeln.de/classic/entries/, see also https://cdms.astro.uni-koeln.de/classic/} of the Cologne Database for Molecular Spectroscopy\footnote{website: https://cdms.astro.uni-koeln.de/} \citep{CDMS_1,CDMS_2}.
 The complete line, parameter and fit files will be deposited in the Spectroscopy Data section of the CDMS.
 Updated or new JPL catalog \citep{JPL-catalog} entries\footnote{website: http://spec.jpl.nasa.gov/ftp/pub/catalog/catdir.html, see also http://spec.jpl.nasa.gov/} will be available also.

 { $^a$ A ''d'' given for $K_c$ signals that the asymmetry doubling has not been resolved for the respective $K_a$.
 The uncertainty and the residual refer to the average.
 Since $J - K_a - K_c = 0$ or 1, $K_c$ is redundant in such case.\\ $^b$ Blended lines treated as intensity weighted average in the fit.\\ }